ibm-cloud-docs/EventStreams/ES_Scaling_Event_Streams_Capacity.md

 For additional information on capacity limitations, refer to [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas#limits_enterprise).

+Throughput capacity cannot be scaled down.
+To move to a lower throughput capacity would require creating a new Event Streams service instance at the lower capacity unit.
+{:important}

 Storage capacity cannot be scaled down.
 To move to a lower storage capacity would require creating a new Event Streams service instance at the lower capacity unit.
 {:important}